cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo ./puppet-enterprise-installer
 ```

-Third, we select text-mode when prompted. `pe.conf` file will be opened
+Third, we select text-mode when prompted. `pe.conf` file will be opened.

 Fourth, we change master node related configuration parameters such as
 host name